- Who we are

 - Join Our Communities

-In 2015 Gender Links undertook the GMPS research covering 14 SADC countries.
-This is a follow up to 2010 GMPS research conducted by Gender Links, the Gender and Media Southern Africa (GEMSA) Network and the Media Institute of Southern Africa (MISA).
+GL is conducting regional gender and media research in 2020 which will also have key focus on Sexual Reproductive Health and Rights (SRHR).
+This follows the 2015 GMPS research covering 14 SADC countries which was a follow up to 2010 GMPS research conducted by Gender Links, the Gender and Media Southern Africa (GEMSA) Network and the Media Institute of Southern Africa (MISA).

 Building on the Gender and Media Baseline Study (GMBS) of 2003; the HIV and AIDS and Gender Study of 2006 and the Francophone study of 2007 that combined these two studies, the GMPS covered four key areas.
 These are: general media practise; Gender and the Media; HIV and AIDS as well as Gender Violence.